dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 ## Roles & Responsibilities
 ### Who does what
-<li> Désiré is technology expert and entrepreneur in the tech startup ecosystem;</li>
+<li> Désiré is technology expert and entrepreneur in the tech start-up ecosystem;</li>
 <li> Norbert is blockchain strategist, and entrepreneur in e-commerce sector;</li>
 <li> Michael is security professional, entrepreneur founder of a crypto company Bit2Big;</li>
-<li> Frank is a parliementary and environmental policy specialist.</li>
+<li> Frank is a parliamentary and environmental policy specialist. </li>